cmse822/project-1-team-3/Project1.md

 ### 1.6 Solution

 The realistic calculation time is much smaller than the theoretical peak performance.
 The large matrix-matrix mutliplications in particular are heavily memory bound which decreases performance.
-Additionally, we are only utilizing one processor per system which greatly decreases out realistic performance since all machines used had multiple cores available.
+Additionally, we only utilise one processor per system which greatly decreases the realistic performance since all machines used had multiple cores available.
 There are features in the plot which result from the machine needing to use different levels of cache/memory  (L1, L2, etc.).
-For large values of N the computer must use lower and lower levels of cache levels which increases time since the computer must go farther and farther away in memory.
+For large values of $N$, the computer must use lower and lower levels of cache levels which increases time since the computer must go farther and farther away in memory.

 ## Part 2: The Roofline Model